isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``thread-pool-size`` - specify the number of threads to process packets in parallel.
-Supported values are: 0 (auto detect), any positive number sets number of threads explicitly.
+Supported values are: 0 (auto detect), any positive number sets thread count explicitly.

--  ``packet-queue-size`` - specify the size of the queue used by each thread to process packets.
-Supported values are: 0 (unlimited), any positive number sets size explicitly.
+-  ``packet-queue-size`` - specify the size of the queue used by the thread pool to process packets.
+Supported values are: 0 (unlimited), any positive number sets queue size explicitly.

 An example configuration that sets these parameter looks as follows: